Policyholder vs Insured vs Named Driver: Understanding the Difference

 • Their coverage is limited to claims arising from the named insured's actions — not their own independent operations

 Lender vs. Additional Insured: Technically, many lenders are listed as an "additional interest" rather than a true additional insured.
 An additional interest keeps lenders informed about your policy status but does not give them active liability protection.
 A true additional insured actually receives limited coverage under the policy.
-Always check your car insurance policy documents to confirm how your lender is listed.
+Always check your policy documents to confirm how your lender is listed.

 Listed Driver (Additional Driver)